blendermf/XLShredLoader/README.md

 ### Uninstalling a Mod

-Right now, until I release a fix (one is coming), you have to manually remove mods to uninstall them.
-The process is as follows:
+Right now, until I release a fix (one is coming), you have to manually remove some mods to uninstall them.
+The latest versions of XL Shred Mod Menu, XL Shred Realistic Vert, and XL Shred Respawn Near Bail can be uninstalled from Unity Mod Manager without issue.
+For now the process for the rest is as follows:
 1. Go to your game directory (you can get this in steam, right click on the game -> properties -> local files -> browse local files)
 2. Go to the Mods folder there.
 3. Delete folders of the mods you want to remove from the game.